centrahq/api-documentation/pages/03.fe-development/01.fe-elements/docs.md

 ### Consents

-`Here are the terms and conditions.`
+`Here are the terms and conditions`

 Don't forget that for a proper payment you need to add a Front End consent checkbox (or checkboxes).
 This needs to be verified by sending a boolean `"termsAndConditions": true` in your [POST /payment](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/4.%20selection%20handling%2C%20checkout%20flow/post_payment) call.
 Otherwise, you will receive the below error, which you should handle by displaying a message about consents being required for checkout process to complete.